tjadams/Coding-Problems/python/README.md

 * x ** y is x to the power of y
 * If you try to reference a variable that was never assigned, it's undefined
 * Operators with mixed type operands (int and lfoat) will convert the integer operand to a floating point (ex: 3 * 3.75 / 1.5 = 7.5, the 3 is treated as 3.0)
+* Note that it could be hard to work with floating poitn numbers due to the imprecision.
+The Decimal type solves this

 ## Mistakes I made
 * list = [a, b, c] instead of list = ['a','b','c']